cherrypy/cherrypy/docs/advanced.rst

 <http://sqlalchemy.readthedocs.org>`_ or `SQLObject
 <https://pypi.python.org/pypi/SQLObject/>`_.

-You will find `here <https://bitbucket.org/Lawouach/cherrypy-recipes/src/tip/web/database/sql_alchemy/>`_ a recipe on how integrating SQLAlchemy using a mix of :ref:`plugins <busplugins>` and :ref:`tools <tools>`.
+Here is a `recipe <https://bitbucket.org/Lawouach/cherrypy-recipes/src/tip/web/database/sql_alchemy/>`_ on how integrating SQLAlchemy using a mix of :ref:`plugins <busplugins>` and :ref:`tools <tools>`.

 HTML Templating support